Knife Steels

 Con: Expensive

-CMP-154 is manufactured by CPM in the US since ??.
-RWL34 is the same steel manufactured by Damasteel in Sweden and is the basis of thier beautiful patterned/Damascus stainless steels.
-A modern, powder metallurgy steel that was poineered by the great Bob Loveless (hence the name: RWL).
-Another great all-rounder that is similar to Elmax... a bit tougher with a little less edge retention.
-But... with that additional toughness one could argue that it has better edge stability than Elmax.
-Perhaps... but it also finishes beautifully.
+CMP-154 is manufactured by CPM in the US since.
+RWL34 is the same steel manufactured by Damasteel in Sweden and is the basis of their beautiful patterned/Damascus stainless steels.
+A modern, powder metallurgy steel that was pioneered by the great Bob Loveless (hence the name: RWL).
+Another great all-rounder that is similar to Elmax... a bit tougher with a little less edge retention and also finishes beautifully.

 Pro: Great all-rounder/well balanced